 The Commission acknowledges that this plan is only an initial step in eliminating disparities in California's mental health system.
 There is more work to be done in collaboration with other state departments and communities to further this effort.
-While working on the steps outlined in this document, the Commission will strive to enhance communication on strategies to address racial disparities and engage community partners to assess progress and to troubleshoot emergent barriers.
-Through ongoing consultation with subject matter experts, such as the Cultural and Linguistic Competency Committee, the Commission will revisit this plan to make any needed changes and identify additional opportunities to meet its racial equity vision.
+While working on the steps outlined in this document, the Commission will strive to enhance communication on strategies to address racial disparities and engage stakeholders to assess progress and to troubleshoot emergent barriers.
+The Commission will revisit this plan to make any changes needed and identify additional work necessary to meet its racial equity vision.
 Equity work is never finished, and the Commission will strive to address equity for all Californians while working toward its overall goal: to transform the mental health system so that everyone who needs mental health care has access to and receives effective and culturally competent care.